lupeski/rn-stylish/README.md

 ### Dynamic Theme Updates

 Load and apply custom themes at runtime (perfect for user-customizable themes or loading from remote config):

+**Note: `updateThemeConfig` is returned from configureTheme() and must be imported from where you configured your theme, not from the rn-stylish package directly.**

 ```javascript
 // App.js